-In this report, we present five individuals from four families diagnosed with a syndrome overlapping both the dystroglycanopathy and the MSS spectrum with recessive mutations in inositol polyphosphate-5-phosphatase K (INPP5K [MIM:607875]) (Figure 1).
+In this report, we present five individuals from four families diagnosed with a syndrome overlapping both the dystroglycanopathy and the MSS spectrum with recessive mutations in Inositol Polyphosphate-5-Phosphatase K (INPP5K [MIM:607875]) (Figure 1).
 INPP5K belongs to a family of phosphatidylinositol (PI) phosphatases responsible for removing the phosphate on position 5 of the inositol ring leading to PI(3,4)P2 from PI(3,4,5)P3 and PI4P from PI(4,5)P2.
-Also known as skeletal muscle and kidney-enriched inositol phosphatase (SKIP), INPP5K is highly expressed in the developing and adult brain, eye, and muscle.
-12-14 It is primarily localized to the ER, and it can form a complex with HSPA5/BiP to regulate insulin receptor signaling at actin ruffles on the plasma membrane by acting as a negative regulator of phosphatidylinositol-3-ki-
+Also known as Skeletal muscle and Kidney-enriched Inositol Phosphatase (SKIP), INPP5K is highly expressed in the developing and adult brain, eye and muscle12-14.
+It is primarily localized to the ER, and it can form a complex with HSPA5/BiP to regulate insulin receptor signaling at actin ruffles on the plasma membrane by acting as a negative regulator of phosphatidylinositol-3-kinase (PI3K) signaling15, suggesting a possible overlap with the function of the MSS-associated gene SIL1.